Skip to main content

 “We treated him wrong all his life and then expected him to do the right thing for us.”
 Trinayani Devi silently agreed.
 He was right.

 Ratnawati was now getting used to the chains on her feet weighing her down.
 She wasn’t ready to walk in them yet.
-And once she heard the rejoicing crowd outside she was sure her son had won the battle and she didn’t need to be in prison any more.
+And once she heard the rejoicing crowd outside, she was sure her son had won the battle and she didn’t need to be in prison any more.
 That was exactly when the guards came in to take her to court.
 While being dragged, Ratnawati made a mental note to appeal to his humane side, the son and the father.
 She looked up to find the queen beside him, and the courtroom full of nobles and ministers gasping at her.
 She looked at them and all she could see was hatred in their eyes.
 What were they staring at her like that for?
-She didn’t actually murder Trinayani Devi, she intended to.
+She didn’t actually murder Trinayani Devi; she intended to.

-“After going through the investigation, the queen of Neelambargarh conducted in my absence, I concluded that it was Rani Ratnawati Devi who had both access to and motive of murdering the late king.”
+“After going through the investigation, the queen of Neelambargarh conducted in my absence, I concluded that it was Rani Ratnawati Devi who had both access to and the motive for murdering the late king.”
 Ravi Varman’s words sent a shiver down Ratnawati’s spine.
 The ministers murmured and gasped.
 Sumedha expected her to throw a tantrum.
 Perhaps even be dramatic.
 She was surprised by the calm with which Ratnawati stood, facing her son, accepting her defeat.

-“I feel ashamed as a royal and her son, that she could go to such an extent for her ambition.”
+“I feel ashamed as a royal and her son that she could go to such an extent for her ambition.”
 He looked at his mother briefly.
 Our ambition, Ravi.
 I did it for you.
 He looked away and inhaled.
 “And she framed the Maharani and the Maharaja of Neelambargarh wrongly.
-Can the defence minister tell me what is the punishment for killing the king and scheming to kill his queen?”
+Can the defence minister tell me what the punishment is for killing the king and scheming to kill his queen?”

 “Death by hanging, Your Highness.”
 The Defence Minister didn’t flinch.
 It was Sumedha who placed her hand on Ravi’s head and shook her head.
 How could he… He looked away, tightening his jaws.